 These plants are one of the most popular plants in the aquatics trade, so they are easy to come by online and in person.
 Their popularity means they are usually carried by online stores, local stores, and big-name pet stores.

-Java Ferns are easy-care plants, tolerating a variety of environments.
+Java Ferns are easy-care plants, tolerate a variety of environments.
 They make a great option for fish tanks as well as water gardens.
 If their rhizomatic roots are submerged in water that is temperate or warm and there is high humidity, Java Ferns will likely survive.

 These plants can reproduce by rhizome division or via plantlets.
 Java Fern leaves are usually green, but if they begin to darken near the tips, it usually means they are developing plantlets.
 Once mature enough to survive, the plantlets will fall off and root elsewhere.
 The leaf they fell from will continue to darken and die.
 Once the plantlet falls off, the leaf can be pruned to reduce wasted plant energy.